nguyenchiemminhvu/CPP_Build_Toolchain/GNU_GCC/overview.md

 drwxr-xr-x   7 vu.nguyenchiemminh  staff     224 Apr 20 00:11 src
 ```

+After creating the object files, we need one more step: store them all together in an archive file.

 ```
 ar rcs libjsoncpp.a json_reader.o json_value.o json_writer.o
 ```

+Finally, move the library libjsoncpp.a to the './build' directory as we target before.
+Don't forget to clean up the object files since it has no use from here.

 ```
 mv libjsoncpp.a ./build
 rm -rf *.o
 ```

+Here is a full version of static jsoncpp library compilation script:

 ```
 g++ -c -w -std=c++11 ./src/*.cpp ./src/*.inl -I./include